 - Plan your meals and snacks ahead of time

 - Stock the fridge and fruit bowl with healthy foods like fruit, vegetables and nuts.
 Don’t have too many processed snacks (e.g. chips, biscuits, lollies, soft drink) in the pantry or fridge.
 Try to keep most of your eating to meals, whenever possible.

 - To help keep your weight down and also as a distraction to beat cravings.
 Even an increase in regular walking can help lessen weight gain.

 If worrying about weight gain is stopping you from quitting, talk to a health professional who can give you advice on the issues that are important to you.
 They can help you make a healthy eating and exercise plan that suits your lifestyle.
-Your doctor can also refer you to a dietician or other specialist.
-You can also find a dietician at the Dieticians Association of Australia.
+Your doctor can also refer you to a dietitian or other specialist.
+You can also find a dietitian at the Dietitians Association of Australia.

 I have put on weight, what now?